Skip to content

 • none

-dove <color> è un colore specifico (discusso in seguito). fg:<color> e <color> attualmente fanno la stessa cosa, anche se questo potrebbe cambiare in futuro. inverted scambia lo sfondo e i colori in primo piano.
+dove <color> è un colore specifico (discusso in seguito). fg:<color> e <color> attualmente fanno la stessa cosa, anche se questo potrebbe cambiare in futuro. <color> can also be set to prev_fg or prev_bg which evaluates to the previous item's foreground or background color respectively if available or none otherwise. inverted scambia lo sfondo e i colori in primo piano.
 L'ordine delle parole nella stringa non conta.

 Il token none sovrascrive tutti gli altri token in una stringa se non fa parte di uno specificatore bg:, così ad esempio fg:red none fg:blue creerà una stringa senza stile. bg:none imposta come colore di sfondo quello predefinito così fg:red bg:none è equivalente a red o fg:red e bg:green fg:red bg:none è equivalente a fg:red o red.
 Potrà diventare un errore usare none in combinazione con altri token in futuro.